A Course on the Introduction to Quantum Software Engineering: Experience Report: Lecture-by-Lecture Preparation

-\header{Lectures 7--9: Introduction to QSE.} Preparatory materials were assigned for these lectures.
+Preparatory materials were assigned for these lectures.
 Lecture~7 focused on the scope and foundations of QSE and its relationship to the software development lifecycle.
 Lecture~8 addressed quality assurance and service-oriented perspectives, while Lecture~9 focused on programming paradigms and language-level abstractions for quantum software.

 Preparatory materials for \textit{Lecture~7} consisted of Sections~1 and~3 of the QSE roadmap by \smcitet{murillo2025quantum}, which provide an overview of motivations, scope, and research directions in the field.
 This source was particularly useful instructionally because it is organized not merely as a literature review, but as a structured map of the main challenges in QSE together with representative work addressing them.
 As a result, it supports both broad orientation to the field and selective deeper exploration of individual subareas.